Nit1210/Chatting_App/README.md

 - **Real-time Chat:** See messages and files in real-time.
 - **File Upload:** Upload files to share with others.

-## App.js
+## File Structure:

-### This file contains the DOM functions.
-Where the HTML elements are modified by calling the functions in Chat.js.
+- **index.html:** HTML file for the main application interface.
+- **app.js:** JavaScript file handling UI interactions and Firestore communication.
+- **chat.js:** JavaScript file defining the ChattingRoom class for managing chats.
+- **ChatUI.js:** JavaScript file defining the ChatUI class for rendering chat messages.

 ## Fix Pending: In Chat.js the update name condition needs a modification.
 Need to check on the if condition and if possible add a filter method instead of the if condition.